mindspore-ai/docs/tutorials/training/source_zh_cn/advanced_use/debug_in_pynative_mode.md

 import numpy as np
 import mindspore.nn as nn
 import mindspore.ops as ops
-from mindspore.common import dtype as mstype from mindspore import context, Tensor, ParameterTuple from mindspore.common.initializer import TruncatedNormal from mindspore.nn import Dense, WithLossCell, SoftmaxCrossEntropyWithLogits, Momentum
+from mindspore import dtype as mstype from mindspore import context, Tensor, ParameterTuple from mindspore.common.initializer import TruncatedNormal from mindspore.nn import Dense, WithLossCell, SoftmaxCrossEntropyWithLogits, Momentum